 And so, production began.
 For several weeks, I confined myself to my room.
 I went through literally hundreds of metres of elastic and endless amounts of gold rings and sliders.
 I seemed to have a panic attack nearly every day (the worst being when I thought my sewing machine had broken, with just one week to go), yet eventually, I managed to get everything sewn.

 Soon enough, I was labelling everything and packing it up in plastic bags, ready for shipping.
 It was quite a surreal experience, seeing everything packaged up and actually looking professional.
 As if these garments actually belonged in a shop.
 Before I knew it, I was handing a big box full of knickers over to a FedEx man, ready to be shipped to a boutique far, far away.

 I spent the next few days worrying – what if they didn’t like what I’d made?
 What if it was all a big mistake?
 Luckily, my worrying was all assuaged soon enough.
 I received a lovely email from the retailer, and soon enough I realised – if my designs are considered good enough for an actual shop, they’re good enough for the rest of the world too.
 Starting my own brand – the dream I’d had for a while but was always a bit too scared to pursue – was actually happening.

 My ready-to-wear range of lingerie

 So what can you expect from my brand?
-Well, that’s a question I’ve been puzzling over myself, and one that I still haven’t thought of a proper answer to!
-I’ve ended up deciding to have three different ‘ranges’ of products – with the main theme running through them being that it’s lingerie that I’d like to own myself.
+Well, that’s a question I’ve been puzzling over myself, and one I still haven’t thought of a proper answer to!
+I’ve ended up deciding to have three different ‘ranges’ of products – with the main theme running through them being that it’s lingerie I’d like to own myself.